-There is not a lot of research available about which weight loss methods work best for HIV-positive people who gained weight due to antiretroviral medications.
+There is not a lot of research available about which weight-loss methods work best for HIV-positive people who’ve gained weight due to the antiretroviral medications.
 There is no clear evidence so far that changing HIV medication will result in weight loss.
 However, if weight gain on ART is rapid or adversely affects your quality of life, you can talk with your doctor about changing treatments.

 Certain medications seem to cause more weight gain than others.
 Additionally, some people gain more weight on one treatment than they do on another.
 Always talk to your doctor before making any changes to your treatment regimen.